Academic Degrees and Programs

 - Turfgrass Management

-The Arts Studies Program together with the Music Department sponsors the Arts Now Series.
+The Arts Studies Program together with the Music Department sponsors the Arts NOW Series.
 The Series includes performances of and lectures about contemporary performance works that include music.
-Guest performers, composers, dancers, and video artists appearing in the series range from regionally based artists to international guests from Europe and South America.
+Guest performers, composers, dancers, and video artists appearing in the series range from regionally based artists to international guests from Europe, Asia, and South America.

 Pre-Law Services Office of Advising Support, Information and Services